kanishkdw/nginx-webapp/README.md

 FROM command is used to instruct Docker to create an image based on an image that is available on the docker hub ....

-Create a Dockerfile in the nginx-image folder.
+Create a Dockerfile in the nginx-webapp folder.

         vi Dockerfile